leigh2/cetra/README.md

   recorded for each period grid point, from which a periodogram can be produced and periodic signals identified.

-A more thorough description of the algorithm can be found in the paper 🔴insert DOI/ADS/arXiv link when published🔴.
+A more thorough description of the algorithm can be found in the paper: https://arxiv.org/abs/2503.20875.

 ## Installation